 a.
 In the top right corner of the Amazon RDS console, select the Region in which you want to create the DB instance, then select Create database.

 b.
 On the Select engine page, select Standard Create.
 For engine type, select Amazon Aurora.
-Then select the Edition you want and Next.
+Then select the Edition you want.

 Under Multi-AZ deployment, select No. While Amazon Aurora offers Multi-AZ deployment as a default option, this tutorial will walk you through creating replicas across the Availability Zone of your choice.

 e.
 There are many advanced configuration options for Amazon RDS.
 For the purposes of this tutorial, simply disable the "Delete Protection" option and leave the rest of the default configurations.
 Finally, select Create database.

 f.
 The new Aurora DB instance appears in the list of Databases on the RDS console.
 The DB instance will have a status of creating until the instance is ready for use and the status changes to available.
 If the status doesn't change within a few minutes, refresh the page.